History of Legnano: Archaeological finds

 Archaeological evidence of Roman activity in Legnano is plentiful, beginning in the 2nd century BC with the Roman conquest of the region.
 From the amount and type of goods found in the middle Olona valley, it has been assumed that it was part of an important route of communication.

 Numerous excavations in the 19th and 20th centuries found numerous Roman furnishings distributed evenly through the vicus.
-Among the items found, and now displayed at the Sutermeister Civic Museum, are portions of walls, teracotta piping, tiles, and bricks, necropoli, and household ceramic, glass, and metal objects, and currency.
+Among the items found, and now displayed at the Sutermeister Civic Museum, are portions of walls, terracotta piping, tiles, and bricks, necropoli, and household ceramic, glass, and metal objects, and currency.

 The most important finds were made in 1925–26 between the Via Venegoni and the Via Firenze.
 These are coins, plates and cups, unguentaria, mirrors, and iron tools in a graveyard.
 The coins dated these finds to the reigns of Augustus and Caligula, or the 1st centuries BC and AD.
 Another dig in this same place in 1997 discovered goods from the 2nd and 4th centuries AD.
 Another 36 graves were discovered along the Via Micca that consisted to more of the same finds, albeit from the 1st and 2nd centuries AD.
 More tombs, from the reigns of Licinius and Constantine, were discovered along with their myriad grave goods.
 Other notable finds from the late antiquity include more coins and some amphorae from the 4th century AD.

 Middle Ages

 With the Migration Period the remaining territories of the Western Roman Empire experienced socio-economic implosion.
-Among the Germanic peoples migrating into the Roman Empire were the Lombards, who came the dominate Cisalpine Gaul.
+Among the Germanic peoples migrating into the Roman Empire were the Lombards, who came to dominate Cisalpine Gaul.
 Their influence, and especially that of their dialect, was to be lasting; legnanese schirpa, a 19th-century term for a dowry, is Lombard in origin.
 Excavations in the municipal area have at various times revealed Lombard items from the 7th century.
 Swords and a shield boss were found on the Corso Giuseppe Garibaldi in 1894, a tomb was found in an adjacent area in 1926, and in 1950–51 household items were found near the INA Gallery.

 Under the Carolingian Empire, the Legnano area was the border of the counties of Seprio and Burgaria, both part of the Obertenga March.
 Charlemagne preserved the structure of the Kingdom of the Lombards after defeating it, but replaced the native rulers with Franks.
+Specifically, the fortification of Castelseprio, founded by the Lombards, was placed at the head of the county of Seprio.
+Legnano originally gravitated around the latter, although the beginning of the process that would lead the village to be closely linked to Milan also from an economic and military point of view dates from this period.